 - You use the funds for the down payment on your home

-- Prior to you having to repay the loan over a 15-year term, there is a two-year grace period
+- Before repaying the loan over a 15-year term, there is a two-year grace period

 - Payment of the entire loan is not limited, so you are free to pay it back immediately if you wish